invertase/firebase-extensions/extensions/firestore-huggingface-inference-api/POSTINSTALL.md

 ## Error handling

-If the extension encounters an error, it will write the error message to the document in `${param:collectionPath}`.
+If the extension encounters an error, it will write the error message to the document in `${param:COLLECTION_PATH}`.

 ```
 {